GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

   return Promise.resolve({ site: <your site>, view: <your view>, correlationId:<an id> });
 };

-adspFeedback.initialize({tenant: <your tenant>, site: <your site>, getContext: getContext})
+adspFeedback.initialize({tenant: <your tenant>, getContext: getContext})
 ```

-Note: _site_, _getContext_ and its parameters are optional so unless you want to override the site, view or correlationId you can ignore them.
+Note: _getContext_ and its parameters are optional so unless you want to override the site, view or correlationId you can ignore it.

 #### Tenant

-Normally you would set the tenant in the _adspFeedback.initialize()_ function, as illustrated above.
+Normally you would set the tenant in the _adspFeedback.initialize()_ function, as illustrated [above](#target-integration).
 In the special case where you have a multi-tenant application you can set the tenant as a query parameter in the application url, e.g. https://my-app.alberta.ca/start-page?tenant=<tenant name>.

-#### Site
+#### Site {#target-site}

 The site defaults to: